 Living In A Facility Or Receiving Care In-Home?

 You have a lot of great options, seniors!
-Making the decision to live in a facility or receiving care at home can be a personal decision based on the status of your health.
+Deciding to live in a facility or receive care at home can be a personal decision based on the status of your health.
 Senior healthcare should always be managed by the senior, not a loved one or care team.
 Taking care of your health is key to maintaining control over your decisions.
 The Administration For Community Living has a wealth of resources to help you learn about how to age in your home.

 For more information, take a look at our extensive guide entitled, “Plan for the Best: An Overview of Senior Living Options” by clicking the link…